The Formal Curriculum Pathway

 Learners following a formal curriculum may require some adult support, both for their learning needs, communication and possibly their care needs.
 This means that every pupil will have highly differentiated lessons, delivered by skilled staff.
 Formal pupils complete a range of accreditation appropriate to the level at which they are working.

-All our Formal pupils follow timetables that include the following six areas:
+All our Formal pupils follow timetables that include the following five areas:

 - Cognition and Challenge – including maths, science, IT and humanities

 - Communication and Literacy

 Intent – What are we trying to achieve through our Formal Curriculum?